yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 The cache mechanism has already been merged into the master branch of Warp, and is awaiting release.

+UPDATE: Discussion here is based on my ignorance.
+Please read also comments.

 ## New functions in simple-sendfile